View Categories

 • Parental Registration: A person of full age and capacity whose parents are registered as citizens of India;

-• Citizen of Independent India: and is ordinarily resident in India for twelve months immediately before making an application for a person of full age and capacity who, or either of his parents, was earlier citizen of independent India, and is ordinarily resident in India for twelve months immediately before making an application for registration;
+• Citizen of Independent India: and is ordinarily resident in India for twelve months immediately before making an application for a person of full age and capacity who, or if either of his parents was previously a citizen of independent India, has been an ordinary resident in India for twelve months immediately before applying for registration

 • Overseas Citizen of India: A person of full age and capacity who has been registered as an overseas citizen of India cardholder for five years, and who is ordinarily resident in India for twelve months before making an application for registration.

-• Deemed Indian Origin: A person shall be deemed to be of Indian origin if he, or either of his parents, was born in undivided India or in such other territory which became part of India after August 15, 1947.
+• Deemed Indian Origin: A person shall be deemed to be of Indian origin if he, or either of his parents, was born in undivided India or in such other territory that was incorporated into India after August 15, 1947.

 Note:

-• All the above categories of persons must take an oath of allegiance before they are registered as citizens of India.
+• All individuals in the aforementioned categories of persons must swear an oath of allegiance before they are registered as citizens of India.

 • Exclusion from Citizenship: He is not a subject or citizen of any country where citizens of India are prevented from becoming subjects or citizens of that country by naturalisation;